How to Incorporate Canvas into a Face-to-Face Course

 Create Accessible Audio & Video

-- Record Your Course Welcome Video - Welcome to Screencast-O-Matic (self-paced, online
+- Record Your Course Welcome Video - Welcome to Screencast-O-Matic (self-paced, online training course)

 Uploading & Captioning